haridas/haridas.github.com/src/articles/how-to-put-encrypted-data-on-cloud.rst

 We need to mount the ecryptefs filesystem in the boot time to avoid that step every time.
-That requires passphrase, and set of other configurations, that was done while mouting the filesystem initialy.
+That requires passphrase, and set of other configurations, that was done while mounting the file system initially.
 We can pass this automatically by putting it in a `.ecryptfsrc` file under root home directory.
 So at boot time we can see system can read it.

-The `/root/.ecryptfsrc` file should have the follwoing lines
+The `/root/.ecryptfsrc` file should have the following lines

 .. code-block:: text